wavefrontHQ/docs/pages/doc/accounts-service.md

 ## Set the Default Service Accounts Group for New Service Accounts

-Each new service account is assigned to the Service Accounts group.
+Each new service account is assigned to the **Service Accounts** group.

 To add any new service accounts to additional groups:

 1. Click the gear icon <i class="fa fa-cog"/> on the taskbar and select **Organization Settings**.
 2. In the **Default Service Accounts Groups** text box:
   * Start typing the name of additional groups to add groups.
   * Click the **x** next to a group name to remove a group.
-You cannot remove the Service Accounts group.
+You cannot remove the **Service Accounts** group.

-Going forward, new service accounts are added to this group.
+Going forward, new service accounts are also added to this group.